Hyderabadi Tamatar Ki Chutney Recipe – Spicy & Tangy Tomato Side Dish

 1. Heat oil; add mustard, cumin, garlic, red chillies, and curry leaves.

-2. Let them splutter and turn aromatic; pour over the cooked chutney and mix.
+2. Let them splutter and turn aromatic; pour over the chutney and mix.

 Serving & Storage